Issam-Allymis/Delish-Dining-Delight/README.md

 * Submit Recipe: As a user, I want to submit my own recipes to share with the community.
 * Save Recipes: As a user, I want to save recipes to my profile for quick access.
 * Remove Recipes: As a user, I want to remove recipes from my saved list.
+* Change Password: As a user, I want to be able to change my password.
+* Star Rating: As a user, I want to be able to give a start rating from 1-5.
 * Submit Recipe: As a user, I want to submit my own recipes to share with the community.
 * Recipe Rating: As a user, I want to rate recipes to help others find the best ones.
 * Recipe Recommendations: As a user, I want to receive personalized recipe recommendations based on my preferences.